toposware/frost/README.md

 # ICE-FROST

 A fork of the Rust implementation of [FROST: Flexible Round-Optimised Schnorr Threshold signatures](https://eprint.iacr.org/2020/852) by Chelsea Komlo and Ian Goldberg, originally developed at https://github.com/isislovecruft/frost-dalek and adapted to support additional Identifiable Cheating Entity property.
+This new protocol is named [ICE-FROST](https://eprint.iacr.org/2021/1658).

 ## Usage